barthofu/dotfiles/README.md

 #### Global

+- [ ] continuous integration
 - [ ] check if my gpu is correctly working
 - [ ] printer
 - [ ] re-organize things between nixos and home-manager
 - [ ] re-organize things between shared and host-specific
-- [ ] limit max number of archived generations
 - [ ] touchpad pinch-to-zoom support (especialy in Chrome)
 - [ ] better looking lockscreens
 - [ ] pin code to unlock session
 - [ ] check gc and nixos storage optimization
-- [ ] better control over sound control (limit to 100% or 150%)
+- [ ] better control over sound control (limit to 100% or 150% via script)
 - [ ] dig power consumption in order to have better battery life
     - [ ] make comparisons tests against Windows
 - [ ] global system dark mode so apps can inherit it (e.g: chrome)
+- [ ] fix this godamn dpi/scaling issue with my monitors
+- [ ] apps auto-launch and disposition across workspaces at startup (i3 related)
+- [ ] docked / portable modes: make distinct modes for when i'm docked and when i'm not (this could impact GPU performance settings, screens resolutions, apps auto-launch at startup, etc)
+- [ ] gui for when typing in my encrypted disk code
+- [ ] automatic last nixos generation chooser (would be could to do a key combination in order to select the generation)

 #### Scripts